 This is a retrospective blog of my seven-week exploration of Virginia along with a journey through the Shenandoah National Park and on down the Blue Ridge Parkway to Cherokee, North Carolina.
-'Retrospective' means simply that it wasn't written during the trip, but is being written in hindsight a little over a year later.
+'Retrospective' means simply that it wasn't written during the trip, but is being written after-the-fact, a little over a year later.
 Baaswell Sheep accompanied me and is writing the blog in the way he's done my later blogs, since he's so good with the color commentary.
-Unfortunately, since I didn't plan for this blog back them, my pictures are limited to the major attractions, but I'll try to make those galleries a little bigger than I do in my later blogs.
+Unfortunately, since I didn't plan for this blog back when I was doing the trip, my pictures are limited to the major attractions, but I'll try to make those galleries a little larger than I do in my later blogs.

 Select/click any image to see it at double (or more) the current size.
-Select/click on the large image or any part of the darkened area to return to the blog page.
+While viewing a large image, use the left and right arrow keys to view other images on this page.
+Select/click on the large image or any part of the darkened area, or press 'Escape', to return to the blog page.
 Note: Table of contents is now located at the bottom of the page.

-So we have arrived in 1700s Virginia, having spent the night in a historic room in one of the original tavern houses.
-There's nothing like staying in the middle of a place like this, going outside and being in the middle of history, and even better getting to stay there after all the shops close as night falls.
-We started out by going to the Art Museums, which was a convenient place to pick up our official ticket in a convenient lanyard pouch, and to get a pricy but tasty lunch in the museum cafe restaurant.
+We started our day at the Art Museum, which was a convenient place to pick up our official ticket in a lanyard pouch, and to get a pricy but tasty lunch in the museum cafe restaurant.
 We then looked over the artwork and artifacts to help put our minds into the eighteenth century.
-It was a little strange, as we'd been here back in 2018, when they had just started renovations on the museum building.
+It was a little strange, as we'd been here back in 2018 when they had just started renovations on the museum building.
 Back then, you entered through the old hospital, going down to an underground tunnel and over to the main building, then back up to ground level.
-Today, you enter through the new entry concourse with the new cafe on the left, and then proceed into the upper level of the original main building, with more exhibits on the lower floor, the tunnel part of that exhibit space, but the access to the old hospital now blocked off.
+Today, you enter through the new ground level entry concourse with the new cafe on the left, and then proceed into the upper level of the original main building, with more exhibits on the lower floor including the old tunnel part of that exhibit space, but the access to the old hospital is now blocked off.
 Confusing, isn't it?
+In the pictures below, take note of the statuette of Benjamin Franklin that was labeled "Washington".
+That's a European made piece, and those kinds of mistakes were not uncommon, as the people of Europe were hearing about the American patriots, but in an age before photography they didn't always know who was who.

 Please note that all restaurant and product names are used simply for referential purposes and links provided as a courtesy.
 Reviews are the sole opinions of the reviewer: no restaurant has paid to be listed here, and no restaurant is being explicitly endorsed.
 In other words, go out there, try them all, and form your own opinions!